Amanda Holden and her 'nan' will join forces for a brand new E4 series.

 "Following a chaotic settling-in period, it isn't long before tempers fray and Amanda is forced to choose between her husband and her difficult nan."

 But who is Amanda's nan really?
-A preview video, which teases appearances from Craig Revel Horwood and Ben Shephard, has left viewers all very confused.
+A preview video, which teases appearances from Craig Revel Horwood and Ben Shephard, left viewers all very confused.

 One reacted on Twitter to the new show: "Why is Amanda holden and Keith lemon pretending he's her nan?
 Is it 2003?"